Badgerati/PsRedis/README.md

 ### Test to get Average Response Time

 This example will should you how to run a test against Redis to get the average response times from Redis.
-YOu need to supply a dummy Key value, that will be used as a counter to increment - it's removed after the test.
+You need to supply a dummy Key value, that will be used as a counter to increment - it's removed after the test.

 ```powershell
 # get average response over 120s after incrementing counter once a second